 It’s trendy for us themepunks to wring our kissably-soft hands and wonder how EPCOT came to this pass.
 The short answer is this: Disney can’t deal with EPCOT right now because there’s no clear-cut way for them to make more money from it by dumping Pixar characters into it.
 The themes are too difficult to sell to modern audiences, who care little about the future or the world at large, and difficult for modern-day Disney to work with, because Imagineering isn’t the think tank it once was and upper management hasn’t had a stake in the future since Uncle Walt bought the freezer.
 The future?
 Look at our Blu-Ray release schedule.
 The world?
 Um, “Tangled” just opened in Bali.

 This means an open field for you, benevolent corporate overlord.
-You may not know this, but EPCOT Center was built on corporate sponsorships — Kraft, General Motors, American Express, Kodak and others — and your investment can rebuild EPCOT as a 21st Century entertainment/branded marketing force, a true 2.0 model.
-EPCOT wants to move forward (to “win the future,” right?), and you want to sell your products in a world that’s growing increasingly suspicious of corporate hegemony.
+You may not know this, but EPCOT Center was built on corporate sponsorships—Kraft, General Motors, American Express, Kodak and others—and your investment can rebuild EPCOT as a 21st Century entertainment/branded marketing force, a true 2.0 model.
+Disney wants EPCOT to move forward (to “win the future,” right?), and you want to sell your products in a world that’s growing increasingly suspicious of corporate hegemony.
 Tell me how this couldn’t work for both of you.

 I’ve taken the liberty of drawing up partnership blueprints for you and EPCOT.
 Please read through them, and feel free to email me if you have any questions.
 Don’t worry about catching me on the clock; I’m currently working as a freelancer, partially due to your inability to create large amounts of jobs.
 No offense; nothing personal.

 Google.
 A few years ago I wouldn’t have thought your brand needed a dash of EPCOT, but you’re neck-deep in the iPhone vs. Android firefight and your advertising revenues are this close to getting pinched by Facebook.
-This calls for some trick maneuvering because Friend of Disney Steve Jobs haaaaaates you, but he’s currently on medical leave and there’s a mostly dead pavilion at EPCOT that I think would be a good fit for your company — one that was formerly devoted to the intangible fancies of the human imagination.
+This calls for some trick maneuvering because Friend of Disney Steve Jobs haaaaaates you, but he’s currently on medical leave and there’s a mostly dead pavilion at EPCOT that I think would be a good fit for your company—one that was formerly devoted to the intangible realms of the human imagination.

 Your company is a cloud of mostly nerd, but when it sets its mind to creating an educational tool — a real-time map of the night sky, an instantaneous translator, a visually-based search engine — it absolutely shines.
 I’d guess that a lot of people don’t even know half the cool things you do; they know your company solely as the maker of a search engine.
 An attraction that explores the creation and consumption of art, music and literature, and the many ways in which those things can be better enjoyed through the judicious use of technology, seems like it would be right up Google’s alley.
 Your entire company is a searching mind, every bit as inventive and curious as your rivals at Apple, and it’s time your customers discovered that for themselves by way of a nice hi-tech dark ride and a post-show area full of interactive hoo-hah.

-The sponsorless Universe of Energy attraction is located inside an enormous, wedge-shaped structure.
+The sponsorless Universe of Energy attraction is located inside an enormous wedge topped with solar cells.
 It rivals the old Horizons building in volume.
-If you were to rip out everything inside — the movie theaters, the pointless primeval diorama, Bill Nye and the rest of the dinosaurs — you could make one hell of a dark ride in there, one that imagines the future of renewable energy and its many possible applications.
+And if you were to rip out everything inside—the movie theaters, the pointless primeval diorama, Bill Nye and the rest of the dinosaurs—you could make one hell of a dark ride in there, one that imagines the future of renewable energy and its many possible applications.
 I say again: The building is there, and the love is there.
 All you need to do is sign a third check to Disney and reap the benefits.

 Inditex.
 You’re one of the largest fashion distributors in the world, with dozens of subsidiary brands and 48 stores in America (Zara, they’re called).
 More importantly, you’re based in A Coruña, Spain.
 EPCOT needs you because Disney has been trying to get a Spanish pavilion into its World Showcase since the Reagan Administration.
 And you need EPCOT because, until five minutes ago, I had no idea your company existed.